jeremyrayjewell/jeremyrayjewell/README.md

 Python • Bash • GitHub Actions • React • Three.js • Node.js

 ### Systems
-Kali Linux • BlackArch • Ubuntu • Windows
+Kali Linux • Arch • Ubuntu • Windows

 ---

 ## 🎙️ Community & Background
 - 🌎 10+ years as an **educator** — thousands of lessons taught worldwide
 - ✍️ Published essays, articles, and creative work (HackerNoon, dev.to, etc.)
-- 🎵 Electronic musician and multimedia artist (Aggregatron Records)
-- 💬 Fluent in **Spanish** (living in Bogotá, Colombia)
+- 💬 Fluent in **Spanish**

 ---

 ## 🔥 Fun Facts
 - 🎶 My synthesizers live in both code and hardware (555 timer circuits + React WebAudio synths)
 - 📖 Background in philosophy and history of ideas, now applied to threat analysis and problem-solving
-- 🐕🐈 Proud caretaker of two dogs and three cats
 - 🌐 Career pivot is fueled by open learning, persistence, and a love of breaking things (safely)

 ---